 Board of Directors

-This committee was formed to address the issues of maintaining a vibrant retail environment in the Downtown business district.
-The committee works as a communication forum for the retail and hospitality businesses and has been responsible for helping to give a voice to the small business owner.
-They meet the First Tuesday of each month at 8:00 am in the Coeur Conference Room in the Chamber Building located as at 1st & Lakeside.
+Offering downtown business owners, managers, and employees the opportunity to network with one another, learn a variety of business development tools, address the issues of maintaining a vibrant retail environment in the Downtown business district, and get the pulse on downtown happenings.
+The roundtable works as a communication forum for the retail and hospitality businesses and has been responsible for helping to give a voice to the small business owner that helps connect the stakeholders in our downtown community!
+They meet the First Tuesday of each month at 8:00 am in the Coeur Conference Room in the Chamber Building located at 1st & Lakeside.